Age of the universe: History

 In the 18th century, the concept that the age of Earth was millions, if not billions, of years began to appear.
-Nonetheless, most scientists throughout the 19th century and into the first decades of the 20th century presumed that the universe itself was Steady State and eternal, possibly with stars coming and going but no changes occurring at the largest scale known at the time.
+Nonetheless, most scientists throughout the 19th century and into the first decades of the 20th century presumed that the universe itself was steady state and eternal, possibly with stars coming and going but no changes occurring at the largest scale known at the time.

 The first scientific theories indicating that the age of the universe might be finite were the studies of thermodynamics, formalized in the mid-19th century.
 The concept of entropy dictates that if the universe (or any other closed system) were infinitely old, then everything inside would be at the same temperature, and thus there would be no stars and no life.
 No scientific explanation for this contradiction was put forth at the time.

-In 1915 Albert Einstein published the theory of general relativity and in 1917 constructed the first cosmological model based on his theory.
+In 1915, Albert Einstein published the theory of general relativity and in 1917 constructed the first cosmological model based on his theory.
 In order to remain consistent with a steady-state universe, Einstein added what was later called a cosmological constant to his equations.
 Einstein's model of a static universe was proved unstable by Arthur Eddington.

-The first direct observational hint that the universe was not static but expanding came from the observations of 'recession velocities', mostly by Vesto Slipher, combined with distances to the 'nebulae' (galaxies) by Edwin Hubble in a work published in 1929.
-Earlier in the 20th century, Hubble and others resolved individual stars within certain nebulae, thus determining that they were galaxies, similar to, but external to, our Milky Way Galaxy.
+The first direct observational hint that the universe was not static but expanding came from the observations of 'recession velocities', mostly by Vesto M. Slipher, combined with distances to the 'nebulae' (galaxies) by Edwin Hubble in a work published in 1929.
+Earlier in the 20th century, Hubble and others resolved individual stars within certain nebulae, thus determining that they were galaxies, similar to, but external to, the Milky Way Galaxy.
 In addition, these galaxies were very large and very far away.
 Spectra taken of these distant galaxies showed a red shift in their spectral lines presumably caused by the Doppler effect, thus indicating that these galaxies were moving away from the Earth.
-In addition, the farther away these galaxies seemed to be (the dimmer they appeared to us) the greater was their redshift, and thus the faster they seemed to be moving away.
+In addition, the farther away these galaxies seemed to be (the dimmer they appeared) the greater was their redshift, and thus the faster they seemed to be moving away.
 This was the first direct evidence that the universe is not static but expanding.
 The first estimate of the age of the universe came from the calculation of when all of the objects must have started speeding out from the same point.
 Hubble's initial value for the universe's age was very low, as the galaxies were assumed to be much closer than later observations found them to be.